 The Company complies with the requirements of the ASC 340-10-S99-1 and SEC Staff Accounting Bulletin Topic 5A - "Expenses of Offering."
 Offering costs consist of costs incurred in connection with the formation and preparation for the Initial Public Offering.
-These costs, together with the underwriting discount, were charged to additional paid-in capital upon the completion of the Initial Public Offering.
+These costs, together with the underwriting discount, were charged to the carrying value of the Public Shares upon the completion of the Initial Public Offering.
+The Company classifies deferred underwriting commissions as non-current liabilities as their liquidation is not reasonably expected to require the use of current assets or require the creation of current liabilities.